frontarm/navi-website/src/pages/integrations/react-router.md

 //--- Support.js
 import * as Navi from 'navi'
 import React from 'react'
-import { NavLink, NavProvider, NavRoute, NavLoading, NavNotFoundBoundary } from 'react-navi' import BusyIndicator from 'react-busy-indicator'
+import { NavLink, NavProvider, NavContent, NavLoading, NavNotFoundBoundary } from 'react-navi' import BusyIndicator from 'react-busy-indicator'

 // This switch will be mounted under "/support" route